top of page

 googlescholar-01.png

-Puja Patel, MSc., is a fifth-year graduate student in the clinical psychology doctoral program.
+Puja Patel, MSc., is a graduate student in the clinical psychology doctoral program currently on internship at Nemours Children's Health Hospital.
 She completed her B.A. in Psychology from Meredith College (2014) and her Masters in Global Health from Duke University (2018).
 Her research interests include immigrant family units and parent-child communication and how these interactions contribute to youth and parent outcomes.
 She is also interested in the development and implementation of intervention research as it applied to the immigrant population in the community.

 GRADUATE STUDENT, UT AUSTIN